 Exploration of a number of Shakespeare's greatest works; close textual analysis supplemented with historical, theoretical, theatrical, and philosophical considerations; special attention given to Shakespeare's dramatic method and relation of his dramaturgy to profession of theater-making.

 American playwrights and plays after 1900.
-English majors may apply this course to the following area and/or period requirement.
+English majors and English and Creative Writing majors may apply this course to the following area and/or period requirement.
 AREA: American Literature and Culture.
 PERIOD: 20th/21st-Century Literature.
 Same as ENGL:3440.

 Duties and procedures of stage management; focus on development of production from preparatory work through performance; role of stage manager in collaboration.